In Rome in December Christmas markets are one of the first things people ask me about.

-In recent years, there has been a small Christmas Market and nativity scene at the bottom of the Spanish Steps.
-Stay tuned for news for 2021.
+In 2023 there will once again be a small Christmas Market and nativity scene at the bottom of the Spanish Steps.

 There is a vintage/antique market in Piazza Mazzini in Prati which throughout December turns into a fairly large Christmas Fair.
 You will find gifts, crafts, food, Christmas decorations and more, including some of the stalls that in previous years were in Piazza Navona.

-From December 4, 2021 - January 9, 2022, you can enjoy a small Christmas market with about 30 stands near the Rome Auditorium.
+From Saturday December 2 2023 - Thursday January 6 2024, you can enjoy a small Christmas village near the Rome Auditorium.

 You can easily reach this market from Rome center, with the Metro red line A, and then transferring to tram 2.